 Schedule A: Planning Districts and Policy Areas The property is designated as being within the "Forest Glade" planning district and is within the Forest Glade North Secondary Plan.

-prairie remnants and shrub thickets (MNRF,

-2014).
-ESA Protection: N/A.

 Schedule A1: Special Policy Areas The property is not within a Special Policy Area.

-Schedule B: Greenway System

-The property is not part of a Greenway System.

-Schedule C: Development

-This schedule refers the reader to the "Forest Glade North Secondary Plan."
+Schedule B: Greenway System The property is not part of a Greenway System.
+Schedule C: Development Constraint Areas This schedule refers the reader to the "Forest Glade North Secondary Plan."
+Schedule C1: Development Constraint Areas Archaeological Potential Small portion along the southern and northern property borders are within an area of "High Archaeological Potential."
+Schedule D: Land Use The property is designated as a "Business Park" land use.

-&lt;sup>1S-Rank (Provincial): S1 (Critically Imperiled), S2 (Imperiled), S3 (Vulnerable), S4 (Apparently Secure), S5 (Secure), S#B (Breeding), SNA (Species Not Suitable Target for Conservation Activities)

-Committee on the Status of Endangered Wildlife in Canada (COSEWIC): EXP (Extirpated), END (Endangered); THR (Threatened); SC (Special Concern); NAR (Not at Risk); NA (Not Active); DD (Data Deficient)
+&lt;sup>2Committee on the Status of Endangered Wildlife in Canada (COSEWIC): EXP (Extirpated), END (Endangered); THR (Threatened); SC (Special Concern); NAR (Not at Risk); NA (Not Active); DD (Data Deficient)